chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 This way the process is uniform for on/off-chain payments and serves as a ledger to avoid disputes.

+>tbc: the cancellation does accept ISO currency in the message, but the contract cannot handle it

 ## Overview

 The cancellation process can be initiated by either the distributor (token owner) or